 In fact, a recent US workplace survey by Gensler found that the optimal amount of time for employees to spend in the office each week is not five, but three and a half days.

-The survey claims that the most innovative employees spend an average of 74 per cent of their work week in the office, compared to less innovative employees at 86 per cent.
-Perhaps this can be explained by the fact that employees who spend 80 per cent or more of their time in the office report lower levels of job satisfaction and find less meaning in their work – hardly an atmosphere conducive to innovation.
+The survey claims that the most innovative employees spend an average of 74% of their work week in the office, compared to less innovative employees at 86%.
+Perhaps this can be explained by the fact that employees who spend 80% or more of their time in the office report lower levels of job satisfaction and find less meaning in their work – hardly an atmosphere conducive to innovation.

 So how do you set up and manage out-of-office employees to help them and ensure they achieve desired outcomes?
 It all comes down to the three Cs – connectivity, communication and collaboration.

 ABS data reveals almost one-third (3.5 million) of employed Australians regularly work from home.
 But while there’s certainly a lot to be said about zero commute time, the lack of social interaction can be demotivating, according to Josephine Palermo, who has extensive experience in change management and a Ph.D. in Organisational Psychology.

 Project management software with a Kanban board, such as Jira, Trello and Airtable, can offer an all-in-one solution when setting up a remote workforce, making it easier for managers to assign tasks, track outcomes and visualise workflows while facilitating communication, brainstorming and collaboration across teams.

 “Just because someone’s working remotely, they’ll still want to be involved in co-creating an idea or coming up with a strategy, so you need to be able to replicate everything you do face-to-face in an online way,” Palermo says.